XiaoW2633/Mislocalization/README.md

 # Data analysis
 Go to the folder Data/ and run mis_loc_v4.m first to generate the data for ploting figures.

-Use plot_all.m to plot fig 6a and 6b.
+Use plot_all.m to plot fig6a and 6b.

 Use plot_combine.m to plot fig6c.